pjh18/ProjectAirSim/ProjectAirSim_install.md

 ```
 ### Building using the Unreal Engine Installed Build

 Running any of the `build.sh` options apart from `build.sh all` and and `build.sh package_plugin` is possible using the Unreal Engine Installed Build completed in the Initial Setup steps.
+This is because the Unreal Engine build was compiled using the flag `-set:GameConfigurations="DebugGame;Development"`.
 Simply run the options that are required from the command line.

 #### Performing `build.sh all` and `build.sh package_plugin` *(not required, for reference only)*